jonathanglasmeyer/ai-analysis-for-lichess/.ai/tasks/prd-supabase-auth.md

     1.  **Anonymous State:** Shows usage count.
 If the limit is hit, it displays a login/sign-up prompt.
     2.  **Auth State:** Shows a "Continue with Google" button.
     3.  **Logged-in State:** Shows user email, analysis count, and a logout button.
--   The Social Login flow will likely trigger a new browser popup for the OAuth process, which is standard and acceptable.
+-   The `chrome.identity.getAuthToken()` flow will trigger a Chrome-managed UI popup for Google account selection and consent, which is standard.

 ## 7. Technical Considerations

 -   **Backend:** The server endpoints (especially for usage tracking) must be updated to handle both anonymous and authenticated JWT-based requests.
 -   **Database:** The database schema needs to be adapted to link analysis usage to registered user IDs.
 -   **Environment:** Supabase URL and Anon Key must be managed via environment variables. => done as we've done the postgres stuff with supabase already -> anything else to do?
--   **Client-side:** The extension's frontend logic must manage auth state, tokens, and dynamically update the UI based on the user's login status.
+-   **Client-side:** The extension's frontend logic must manage auth state, tokens (obtained via `chrome.identity`), and dynamically update the UI.
+It will require the `identity` permission in `manifest.json`.
+-   **Supabase Client:** Will use `signInWithIdToken` with the Google ID token.

 ## 9. Open Questions